Russia's Sputnik V could be made in European Union after reported deals

 A spokesman for Italian Prime Minister Mario Draghi said Rome was not applying particular pressure on the EU to secure the approval of Sputnik V. He said Draghi had urged the bloc to pursue all possible options to secure vaccines approved by the EMA.

-Reporting by Andrew Osborn, Polina Nikolskaya and Gabrielle Tétrault-Farber and Dmitry Antonov; Additional reporting by Emilio Parodi in Milan, Giselda Vagnoni and Crispian Balmer in Rome, and John Miller in Zurich; editing by Philippa Fletcher
+Reporting by Andrew Osborn, Polina Nikolskaya and Gabrielle Tétrault-Farber and Dmitry Antonov; Additional reporting by Emilio Parodi in Milan, Giselda Vagnoni, Crispian Balmer and Angelo Amante in Rome, John Miller in Zurich; Editing by Philippa Fletcher and Peter Graff

 Our Standards: The Thomson Reuters Trust Principles.